shoneyJ/Python/Readme.md

 1. A new deck should contain 40 cards
 2. A shuffle function should shuffle a deck Hint: Consider mocking Math.random() or the equivalent of your chosen language

+### Task 2: Draw cards
+Each turn, both players draw the top card.
+If there are no more cards in the draw pile, shuffle the discard pile and use those cards as the new draw pile.
+Once a player has no cards in either their draw or discard pile, that player loses.
+Test: If a player with an empty draw pile tries to draw a card, the discard pile is shuffled into the draw pile.